 The Clinical Mental Health Counseling specialization at CSU is a 60-semester-hour program leading to a Master of Education degree in Clinical Mental Health Counseling.
 Graduates who have successfully met all educational requirements are eligible to sit for the National Counselor Examination (NCE).
 Students may choose to use the NCE as their exit requirement.
-To obtain licensure in the state of Ohio, students must first pass this exam.
-Following successful completion of the exam, graduates are eligible to receive the Professional Counselor (LPC) license.
-The LPC requires that one is supervised and cannot vet independently diagnose or treat people with mental or emotional disorders.
-To become eligible for the Professional Clinical Counselor (LPCC) license, and thus function as an independent provider of mental health services, one must complete two years of supervised experience in counseling (at 1500 hours per year for a total of 3000 hours) under the supervision of a LPCC with the Supervisory endorsement (LPCC-S).
-One may take longer than two years to accumulate this experience but the total must be 3000 hours of supervised work experience.
+To obtain licensure in the state of Ohio, you must first pass this exam.
+Following successful completion of the exam you are eligible to receive the Professional Counselor (PC) license.
+The PC requires that you be supervised and cannot independently diagnose or treat people with mental or emotional disorders.
+To become eligible for the Professional Clinical Counselor (PCC) license, and thus function as an independent provider of mental health services, you must complete two years of supervised experience in counseling (at 1500 hours per year for a total of 3000 hours) under the supervision of a PCC with the Supervisory endorsement (PCC-s).
+You may take longer than two years to accumulate this experience but the total must be 3000 hours of supervised work experience.
 This experience must be completed after the award of the master's degree.
-After obtaining the LPC, one is not obliged to pursue the LPCC.
-If one chooses to remain a LPC, they must have ongoing supervision.
+After obtaining the PC, you are not obliged to pursue the PCC.
+If you choose to remain a PC you must have ongoing supervision.